College of Chiropractic Admission Requirements

 NYCC welcomes applications for our D.C., M.S.A., M.S.A.O.M., M.S.A.C.N. & M.S.H.A.P.I programs from international candidates.
 Applicants who are not U.S. citizens must meet the same entrance requirements as U.S. citizens, or be qualified via a CCE-recognized, non- U.S. equivalency program.
 International candidates must complete the same application procedures as all others, and must additionally provide the following:

 The NYCC Office of Financial Aid assists students in meeting their financial obligations with the aid of scholarships, work programs, grants and loans.
 Below you’ll find a listing of sources of financial aid and information about eligibility.
-You can find further details on financial aid program requirements and eligibility criteria in the NYCC College Catalog, or by contacting the NYCC Financial Aid Office
+You can find further details on financial aid program requirements and eligibility criteria in the NYCC Catalog & Student Guide, or by contacting the NYCC Financial Aid Office.

 |Applicable to:||Program||Academic Year||Interest Rate||Eligibility||Applications|